BarbyKelly/project-5/README.md

 ### Facebook Page

+- Developer set up a mock Facebook page, to demonstrate how it would look:

 ![Facebook Page](docs/readme_images/facebook_page_post_opt_500.jpg)

+- Developer created a reel on Facebook with Stone Art, to show how would advertise for future collections:

 [Facebook Reel](https://youtu.be/F123AhI8RGA)

+  All of the displayed stone Art was created by Developer's daughter Aoife, age 10

 [Back to Contents](#contents)

 [Back to ERD, SEO and Marketing](#erd-seo-and-marketing)

 ### Keyword Research

 [Back to Contents](#contents)

 [Back to ERD, SEO and Marketing](#erd-seo-and-marketing)

 ### Similar Businesses